muses-code-js/express-workshop-2/_steps/step09.md

 ## Add our new post to the array

 Ok so now we have our data from the file parsed and available to be manipulated.
 And we have the object that represents our new post.
-So lets get them together. :smile:
+So lets get them together.

 We need to add our object to the blogposts array.